 From Pandemic to Opportunity

 The world is coming to a screeching halt, people are pushed into a forced retreat.
 Countries are closing borders and we are in lockdown.
 Climate Change didn’t stop us.
 The rapid increase in homelessness didn’t stop us.
 Neither did the massive wildfires and extinction of wildlife stop us.
 Nothing could halt our race.
 But a tiny virus did.

 We had to stop one way or another.
 It is so quiet out there, birds are singing and some people too.
-Pollution around the world dropped drastically and animals come out from hiding.
+Pollution around the world dropped drastically and animals come out of hiding.
 Folks are helping each other and we are hopefully remembering what matters.
 Yet, it’s not all beautiful as many are sick, struggling financially, or feel isolated and terrified.
 Yes, it brings suffering, tears, and loss.
 In these challenging times, my love is with you.

 And at this moment when we are forced to stop and have to face what is, will we awaken and turn?
 Will we take care of our planet, of each other?
 Will we live in a different way, in alignment with creation?
 Will we stop our self-destructive train?
 Being forced to stop do we remember who we are?
 It is not a given that we will.
 It depends on each of us.
 But there is a great opportunity in the pressure cooker of adversity and this forced retreat.
 Take it!
 Many of us are here to hold the space, to guide, to help.
 Take a hand and go to the core of your being.
 Meet yourself, dive through.